-Line a small bowl with a cotton or linen cloth.
+Line a small bowl (or proofing basket) with a cotton or linen cloth.
 Sprinkle with flour.
 You’re going to shape the dough twice to build extra strength.

 After the dough has rested, flip it over again (the smooth side should be facing down now).
 Shape it again following the steps above.
 Flip it back over.
 With floured hands, gently cup the dough and pull it toward you in a circular motion to tighten its shape.
-Place the dough into the lined bowl, seam side up.
+Place the dough into the lined bowl or proofing basket seam side up.
 Cover with the cloth overhang.

 Rest in the warm spot you used earlier for 30 minutes to 1 hour.
 The dough is ready when it looks puffy and has risen slightly, but has not yet doubled in size.
 The dough should not be very cold prior to baking.